 Virginia Beach Convention Center

 Known as Virginia Beach’s largest building and the site of the annual Holiday Duals Wrestling competition, the Virginia Beach Convention Center offers over 150,012-square-feet of event space and 26 meeting rooms.
-Among other perks to indulge in is a 360-foot VIDEO WALL, the country’s first projection screen of its size.
+Another perk is a 360-foot VIDEO WALL, the country’s first projection screen of its size.
 The wall continuously reveals modern art installations to guests as they enter the venue.
-Once inside, planners can access a VIP Lounge, spacious board room and observation deck with breathtaking views.
-Visitors will have access to fine dining, a coffee bar and restaurants.

 Sports: Archery, badminton, baton, boxing, cheer/dance, wrestling

-Although Virginia Beach Ocean Front is primarily known for its live action and entertainment, this bustling location is also the go-to place for sporting events.
-Most recently, the Ocean Front hosted the 25th annual North American Sand Soccer Championships.
+Although the Virginia Beach Oceanfront is primarily known for its family attractions and live entertainment, this bustling location is also the go-to place for sporting events.
+Most recently, the Oceanfront hosted the 26th Annual North American Sand Soccer Championships.
 You’ll find athletes roller skating or jogging along the boardwalk in preparation for the Rock n Roll Half Marathon, while many others trek through the sand on fat tire bikes.
 The water is also busy, as surfers train for the East Coast Surfing Championship until sundown.
-All are welcome to stay for a day filled with shopping, entertainment and dining.

 Sports: Fat tire biking, roller skating, running, soccer, surfing